Seahawks are headed to play Tampa Bay in Munich Nov. 13

 Tampa Bay had earlier been named as one of five home teams for an international game this season, selected as the host in Munich.

 Seattle had been scheduled to play the Bucs in Tampa Bay, and being named to play in Germany does not take away from one of the Seahawks’ nine scheduled home games in 2022.
+The rest of the NFL schedule will be revealed May 12.

 The NFL announced in February its intent to begin regularly scheduling games in Germany as part of its efforts to broaden the international reach of the league, with Frankfurt also set as a site for a game in the future.